jedhsu/geometry/README.md

 * Level 5A: N-Categorical
 * Level 5B: N-Homotypical

+The degrees of generalization and abstraction follow the progress quite closely.

 We also want a practical framework with following goals: TODO.

 Rust's expressive type system enables this work through use of generics.